M2 Bradley: M2A4

-After the Iraq War, the army began researching engineering change proposals (ECPs) for the M2 Bradley to restore space, weight, power, and cooling capacity reduced by the addition of armor and electronics hastily added during combat.
+After the Iraq War, the Army began to research engineering change proposals (ECPs) for the M2 Bradley to restore space, weight, power, and cooling capacity reduced by the addition of armor and electronics hastily added during combat.
 ECP1 will work to restore mobility and allow the vehicle to handle more weight.
-As weight increased, the Bradley got lower on its suspension, which reduced ground clearance.
-This decreased mobility on rough terrain and left it more vulnerable to IEDs.
+As its weight increases, the Bradley sits lower on its suspension, which reduces its ground clearance.
+This decreases mobility on rough terrain and leaves the vehicle more vulnerable to IEDs.
 The effort will install lighter tracks, shock absorbers, a new suspension support system, and heavy weight torsion bars.
+The Army will upgrade its entire active fleet of Bradleys with ECP 1, this comes out to 3,344 vehicles with the final upgrades being procured in FY22.

 ECP2 will restore automotive power with a larger engine, a new transmission, and a smart-power management system for better electrical power distribution to accept future networked tactical radio and battle command systems.
 The first Bradleys upgraded with ECP1 were fielded in mid-2015, and the first to be upgraded with ECP2 will begin fielding in 2018.
 Vehicles that receive both the ECP1 and ECP2 upgrade will be designated A4.

-In June 2018, BAE Systems Land and Armaments was awarded a contract to produce up to 164 M2A4 and M7A4 Bradley Fighting Vehicles using existing M2A3, M7A3 and M2A2 ODS-SA Bradleys.
+In June 2018, BAE Systems Land and Armaments was awarded a contract to produce up to 164 M2A4 and M7A4 Bradley Fighting Vehicles using existing M2A3, M7A3 and M2A2 ODS-SA (situational awareness) Bradleys.
 The M2A4 is equipped with an enhanced drivetrain, a more powerful engine, new digitized electronics, a new fire suppression system, and a new IED jammer.

 The first M2A4 models were fielded in April 2022.
+The US Army Procurment Objective for M2A4 and M7A4 vehicles as of June 2025 was for 1,329 vehicles.
+This is enough for 9 Armored Brigades as well as Training vehicles and maintenance vehicles.
+Orders are expected to be placed through FY28 and deliveries are expected to conclude in FY30.
+By June 2025 the US Army had ordered 985 M2A4 and M7A4 vehicles and received 583.

+In April 2024, the U.S. Army unveiled the M2A4E1 Bradley with the Iron Fist active protection system integrated.